My Man (1928 film)

-My Man is a 1928 black and white part-talkie American comedy-drama musical film directed by Archie Mayo starring Fanny Brice and featuring Guinn "Big Boy" Williams.
-It was Brice's feature film debut at the age of 37.
+My Man is a 1928 black and white sound part-talkie American comedy-drama musical film directed by Archie Mayo starring Fanny Brice and featuring Guinn "Big Boy" Williams.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+According to the film review in Variety, 62 minutes of the total running time of 99 minutes featured dialogue.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.

+This film was Brice's feature film debut at the age of 37.
 She was a star in the Ziegfeld Follies before she started acting in motion pictures.
-At the time Warner Bros. made this film there were still some silent movies in production and being released.
-My Man used intertitles but included talking sequences, synchronized music, and sound effects using a Vitaphone sound-on-disc system.
-It was not until 1929 that talking movies would completely take over, but Warner Bros. had completely stopped making silent movies and switched to sound pictures by the end of that year, either part talking or full talking.
-Warner Bros. also started making movies in color as well as sound movies.
+Warner Bros. had completely stopped making silent movies by 1928 and had switched exclusively to sound pictures by the end of the year, producing synchronized, part-talkies or full all-talking pictures.
+In 1929, Warner Bros. led the way in making sound movies in color.